nodesman/couchbase-mobile-portal/md-docs/_15/guides/sync-gateway/convergence.md

 ## Upgrading

 To upgrade Sync Gateway to 1.5, you will need to stop all Sync Gateway instances.
-This means that mobile applications will not be able to push or pull data to the server during that time.
-Run the following steps to upgrade an existing deployment.
+This means that mobile applications will **not** be able to push or pull data to the server during that time.
+Run the following steps to upgrade an existing Couchbase Mobile deployment.

-1. Follow the recommendations in the [Couchbase Server documentation](https://developer.couchbase.com/documentation/server/current/install/upgrade-online.html) to upgrade all instances to 5.0.
-Note that Sync Gateway 1.4 instances can run with a Couchbase Server cluster that has been upgraded to use 5.0.
+1. Stop all Sync Gateway nodes.
-2. Stop all Sync Gateway instances.
+2. Upgrade all Sync Gateway nodes to 1.5.
+3. [Upgrade all Couchbase Server](https://developer.couchbase.com/documentation/server/current/install/upgrade-online.html) nodes to 5.0 or higher.
-3. If you wish to use Sync Gateway 1.5 with the convergence feature, update the configuration file as shown above.
+4. If you wish to use Sync Gateway 1.5 with the convergence feature, update the configuration file as shown above.
-4. Start Sync Gateway instances.
+5. Start Sync Gateway instances.
 Note that starting Sync Gateway 1.5 instances with convergence enabled in the configuration file will trigger all existing documents to be re-processed.
 So it may take a while before Sync Gateway appears online.
 You may monitor the logs to track the progress of this operation.
-5. Replications with clients (i.e Couchbase Lite) should now resume.
+6. Replications with clients (i.e Couchbase Lite) should now resume.

 > **Note:** Enabling convergence on your existing deployment (i.e XATTRs) is **not** reversible.
 It is recommended to test the upgrade on a staging environment before upgrading the production environment.